cudoventures/cudos-builders/readme.md

 ### 4. Start the network

-Start the network with or any other equivalent command that you used to started the network with:
+Start the network with or any other equivalent command that you used to start the network with:

 ```bash
 cudos-noded start
 ```

-It should start from the the block it stopped before the upgrade without any error and with all the state unchanged.
+It should start from the the block it stopped before the upgrade without any error and with the state unchanged.

 # Local dev procedure